WSET Level 3 Awards in wines is an advanced level qualification for professionals working in the wine industry and for wine enthusiasts.

 - How to taste wines, describe their characteristics and evaluate their quality, using the WSET Level 3 Systematic Approach to Tasting Wine® (SAT)

-The course is 32 hours spread over 4 days (with revision & the exam on the final day) with a recommended 56 hours of private study in addition.
+The course is 32 hours spread over 4 days with a recommended 56 hours of private study in addition.
 The more study you can complete in preparation for the course the more you will gain from the classroom hours.

 A pack will be sent to you with a course book, a study guide and a laminated tasting guide.